Basilica of Our Lady of Good Health: Architecture

 The basilica is built in the Gothic style of architecture.
 The southern side was extended in 1928 and the northern in 1933.
-The Shrine Basilica contains three chapels, as well as Our Lady's Tank, Church Museum, Priests' Residence, Offering Center, Stations of the Cross, Stations of the Rosary, Shrine Mega Mahal and Vailankanni Beach.
+The Shrine Basilica contains three chapels, as well as Our Lady's Tank, Church Museum, Priests' Residence, Offering Center, Stations of the Cross, mysteries of the rosary, Shrine Mega Mahal and Vailankanni Beach.
 The building is painted in white, except for the roof that is made of red tiles.

 The early part of the 20th century marked rivalry between Jesuits and Franciscans regarding their influence on missionary work in Velankanni.
-In 1928, the Church of the Immaculate Heart of Mary (managed by the Jesuits) was demolished and the statues were brought to the Shrine of Our Lady of Good Health; in 1933 the shrine was expanded with two new wings, to the right and to the left of the 'Main Altar', meeting the nave at right angles.
+In 1928, the Jesuit Church of the Immaculate Heart of Mary was demolished and the statues were brought to the Shrine of Our Lady of Good Health; in 1933 the shrine was expanded with two new wings, to the right and to the left of the 'Main Altar', meeting the nave at right angles.

 A spacious vestry was provided immediately behind the altar.
-Thus the entire sacred edifice began to assume the shape of a Latin Cross.
+Thus the entire sacred edifice began to assume the shape of a Latin cross.
 Right over the center of the ancient main altar was the miraculous image of Our Lady of Good Health.

 In 1956, a new welcome arch was blessed and opened by Bishop Rajarethinam Arokiasamy Sundaram.
 The illuminated arch stood to show the way to eager pilgrims who sought the protection of Mary.
 In January 1961, a new central altar, executed in white marble, replaced the former one made of cement concrete.
 In 1974–75, an extension of the basilica was built behind the existing central altar to accommodate the multilingual pilgrims.
 The extension included a two-storied church with 93 ft high dome and 82 ft high gothic spirals.
 It was designed to resemble the Basilica in Lourdes, France.